Sharon J. Wohlmuth, photographer who found a bestseller in ‘Sisters,’ dies at 75

 Survivors include a stepdaughter, Rachael Teacher; a sister; a brother; and a grandson.

-In an interview with CBS’s “The Early Show” in 1994, after the release of a 10th anniversary edition of “Sisters,” Ms. Wohlmuth reflected on her relationship with her own sister, eight years her junior, and how it had evolved since their schoolgirl days when Ms. Wohlmuth made her walk eight or nine steps behind her.
+In an interview with CBS’s “The Early Show” in 1994, after the release of a 10th-anniversary edition of “Sisters,” Ms. Wohlmuth reflected on her relationship with her own sister, eight years her junior, and how it had evolved since their schoolgirl days when Ms. Wohlmuth made her walk eight or nine steps behind her.

 “I learned that I am so blessed to have a sister,” she said, “and that my interest in finding out about other women has helped me understand my relationship with my sister.”